 The castle has been presented to various nobles responsible for safeguarding or managing it: Ulrich II, Count of Wasserburg, Friedrich IV the Elder, and Friedrich V.

 After the Dukes died out in 1242, it was left to Duke Leopold VI.
 The castle burned down in 1526 when a housewife cooking sausages started an accidental fire.
 The ruins still stand today and are landmarks that see thousands of tourists.

 See Related: Cheap Places to Travel

-Uhrturm, sitting at 473 meters (or 1,552 ft) above sea level, is on a tree-clad hillside, and the site of a fortress, in the center of the city of Graz, Austria.
+Uhrturm, sitting at 473 meters (or 1,552 ft) above sea level, is on a tree-clad hillside and the site of a fortress in the center of Graz, Austria.

-On completion, the city wall that surrounded Graz ended up being 8 kilometers (5.0 mi) in length and 5-7 meters (16-23 ft) high, having 15 towers, 4 of which were to the south where the present-day Uhrturm stands.
+On completion, the city wall surrounding Graz ended up being 8 kilometers (5.0 mi) long and 5-7 meters (16-23 ft) high, with 15 towers, 4 of which were to the south where the present-day Uhrturm stands.

-Inside this area was the largest square of the town with a cathedral, a weapons bazaar as well as a county seat.
-The Uhrturm was constructed in 1342, some decades after Graz had actually been founded.
-It is approximated that the tower might have actually been 24 m (80 ft) high with an observation platform on top.
+Inside this area was the town’s largest square with a cathedral, a weapons bazaar, and a county seat.
+The Uhrturm was constructed in 1342, some decades after Graz had been founded.
+It is approximated that the tower might have been 24 m (80 ft) high with an observation platform on top.

-Graz is a city with three sections which are divided by the Mur river: the old town of Graz, the new town of Graz, and Arnautpuhne.
-There are a variety of landmarks in each area and most will be found in either old or new Graz.
+Graz is a city with three sections divided by the Mur River: the old town of Graz, the new city of Graz, and Arnautpuhne.
+There are a variety of landmarks in each area, and most will be found in either old or new Graz.